 Nevertheless, it could be noted that the use of the Convention and human rights, in order to provide environmental protection, also has certain limitations.
 For instance, the limitations may arise in connection with the enforcement of the Court's environmental rulings.
 Namely, the national authorities are obliged to execute the Court's final judgments (European Convention on Human Rights, 1950: Article 46(1)), thus including the Court's rulings in regard to environmental issues.
 However, the implementation of the Court's judgments by national authorities can often be problematic (Committee on Legal Affairs and Human Rights of the Parliamentary Assembly of the Council of Europe, 2020).
 Still, despite the various obstacles to the implementation of the Court's judgments, it could be asserted that the enforcement of the judgments undoubtedly has a potential to produce general changes in the behaviour of the national authorities, which may result in positive changes in the context of environmental protection.
 Also, it could be claimed that it seems doubtful whether the utilisation of the Convention rights can always lead to extensive improvements in environmental conditions (Pederson, 2010).
-Namely, although it could be said that the Court started to increasingly refer to the concept of a right to a healthy and safe environment, the lack of a right to a healthy environment still affects the approach of the Court to environment-related cases in a manner of having a generally cautious stance with too wide margin of appreciation accorded to national authorities for economic interest.
+Namely, although it could be said that the Court started to increasingly refer to the concept of a right to a healthy and safe environment-related cases in a manner of having a generally cautious stance with too wide margin of appreciation accorded to national authorities for economic interest.